30 Second Article on Choosing a Domain Name

 Say your web address a few times to make sure it’s easy on the phone.

-Avoid the funny extensions unless it’s really easy to say, or you have a reason for it.
-For example .biz, .info, .ws, …
+Avoid the funny extensions unless you have a reason for it.
+For example .biz, .info, .ws, .cc, …

-Get the common spelling errors.
+Get the common spelling errors of your domain.
 You can forward them to your real web site.

 Buy your domain yourself.

 Some suggestions – make sure you will have your email address for many years.
 If it’s a local internet provider, and there is a chance you may move or change provides, get an address you can keep long term.